Study for a Semester or Year in Germany!

 The city of Marburg, on the river Lahn in western Germany, is surrounded by forests and is situated about 45 miles north of Frankfurt-am-Main, where you can take a plane or train to virtually anywhere in the world.
 It is one of the few early medieval cities of almost unchanged character.

-- Spring Semester: Late February to Mid June
+- Spring Semester: Early March to Early July

 Students on the Marburg program will stay at university arranged housing.